HF 5722

 • Do not reach behind you on the side of your device.

-• Do not lift more than 10 pounds (i.e. a gallon of milk) with the arm on the side of your device.
+• Do not lift more than 10 pounds (i.e. a gallon of milk) with the arm on the side where your device was implanted.

 • You may want to wear your arm in a sling when you sleep for the first 1-2 weeks.
-This will help prevent involuntary motions while you sleep.
+This will help prevent these motions while you sleep.

 Incision Care